Wikimedia Foundation: Knowledge Engine project

-Knowledge Engine was a search engine project initiated in 2015 by WMF to locate and display verifiable and trustworthy information on the Internet.
+Knowledge Engine (KE) was a search engine project initiated in 2015 by WMF to locate and display verifiable and trustworthy information on the Internet.
 The KE's goal was to be less reliant on traditional search engines.
 It was funded with a $250,000 grant from the Knight Foundation.
 Some perceived the project as a scandal, mainly because it was conceived in secrecy, and the project proposal was even a surprise to some staff, in contrast with a general culture of transparency in the organization and on the projects.
 Some of the information available to the community was received through leaked documents published by The Signpost in 2016.
 Following this dispute, Executive Director Lila Tretikov resigned.

+Community tech team disbanding

+People supporting a Wiki Workers United union at Wikimania 2026.

+In May 2026, the WMF disbanded its Community Tech team responsible for implementing feature requests submitted through the "community wishlist", laying off six employees in the process.
+These layoffs occurred one week after the WMF dismissed MediaWiki developer Brooke Vibber, who had previously served as the WMF's first Chief Technology Officer.
+Members of the Wikipedia community asserted that the WMF was union-busting to counter the unionization efforts Vibber and some of the Community Tech staffers were involved in.
+WMF executives responded that the wishlist would be handled by other teams, that the organization's actions were unrelated to union activity, and that the impacted employees were being evaluated for other positions within the organization; the editing community noted that the WMF listed fewer developer job openings than the number of laid-off staff.
+Wikipedia editors coordinated a possible strike action that would involve stopping their voluntary editing of Wikipedia, with 1,190 community members signing a petition in support of the Wiki Workers United (WWU) union as of July 24.